MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-configure.md

 ## Step 5: Test your Communication compliance policy (optional)

 After you create a Communication compliance policy, it's a good idea to test to make sure that the conditions you defined are being properly enforced by the policy.
 You may also want to [test your data loss prevention (DLP) policies](create-test-tune-dlp-policy.md) if your Communication compliance policies include sensitive information types.
+Make sure you give your policies time to activate so that the communications you want to test are captured.

 Follow these steps to test your Communication compliance policy:

 1. Open an email client or Microsoft Teams logged in as a supervised user defined in the policy you want to test.
 2. Send an email or Microsoft Teams chat that meets the criteria you've defined in the Communication compliance policy.
 This can be a keyword, attachment size, domain, etc. Make sure that you determine if your configured conditional settings in the policy are too restrictive or too lenient.